DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 for masses, therefore creating a reference for the public to reproduce their own popular culture.

-On the other hand, show doesn’t ignore social changes while bringing the traditional values to the screen.
+On the other hand, show doesn't ignore social changes while bringing the traditional values to the screen.
 These shows have women approaching men, asking questions and declining them.
 So, while they still hold traditional values, they also have more current values.
 While they increase their viewer base, they can take advantage of the conflict of romantic and reality and be the center of discussions.

-Now, let’s look at how marriage shows are adapted to television under the guidelines above.
+Now, let's look at how marriage shows are adapted to television under the guidelines above.
 This adaptation contains the properties that make the show watched and debated in various parts of society.

-### 2.2 Components of the Show and Keeping Audience Interested
+### Components of the Show and Keeping Audience Interested

 There are two main components needed to make a show.
 One of these is the subject of the show, idea-product and the other is the suitors, meaning